realopt/BlockDecomposition.jl/doc/source/advanced.rst

     setsolutionobjval(od, value)
   end

-In this code, we use the four main functions for oracles provided by BlockJuMP.
+In this code, we use the four main functions for oracles provided by BlockDecomposition.

 .. function:: getspid(od::OracleSolverData) :: Tuple